Grad Slam 2020 information to be announced late Fall 2019 and early Spring 2020.

 - 3rd Place Prize: $1000

-- Best Environmental Presentation sponsored by the Institute of the Environment: $1000
+Best Environmental Presentation, sponsored by the UA Institute of the Environment: $1,000

-- Best Social Justice and Environment Presentation sponsored by the Agnese Nelms Haury Program in Environment and Social Justice: $1000
+Best Environment and Social Justice Presentation, sponsored by the Agnese Nelms Haury Program: $1,000

-*NOTE: These awards do not conflict with Affordable Care Act rules.
+PLEASE NOTE: All Grad Slam awards are in compliance with Affordable Care Act rules.
 The awards are not counted toward work hours, and will be given to the winners either by check or disbursed through the winners' bursar accounts.